Highland Hospital’s Patient Tower Project

 Currently, we do not have any plans for new buildings beyond the private bed addition.
 Highland is continually modernizing space within the existing buildings, which is historically where most of the hospital’s construction has taken place.
 The south addition was added in 2016, but the last major change in the hospital footprint before that was the front lobby/garage rebuild in the 1980s.

 Has Highland worked with its neighbors on this project?

-Since 2014, Highland officials have met regularly with two groups.
-One is a steering committee focused on zoning and construction projects.
-The goal of the other is to promote healthy dialog between Highland and its neighbors about day-to-day concerns, such as parking and noise.
+Since 2015, Highland officials have met regularly with the Highland Park Highland Hospital Interaction Committee (HPNHHIC) to promote healthy dialog between Highland and its neighbors about day-to-day concerns, such as parking and noise.

 How can I receive updates about this project and other projects going on at Highland Hospital?